scarnyc/US_Russian_EVAs_Dash/README.md

-# U.S. & Russian Spacewalks
+# U.S. & Russian Spacewalks Dash App
 This is a dashboard that shows spacewalks conducted by U.S. & Russian astronauts by duration over time via Plotly's Dash, using the NASA spacewalking dataset.

 Check out the official blog on Medium: